slarsendisney/personal-site/MD/Articles/GIT/LearnGitQuick.md

 date: 2019-10-01
 ---

-### 🚨DISCLAIMER: This is by no means a comprehensive guide to using git.
+🚨DISCLAIMER: This is by no means a comprehensive guide to using git.
 It is intended to be used in hackathon type scenarios where you team want to use it but you've never touched it before.
 If you are looking for something more in depth check out this [awesome article](https://medium.com/@george.seif94/a-full-tutorial-on-how-to-use-github-88466bac7d42).

-<h1>Super Super Compressed Quick Start</h1>
+## Super Super Compressed Quick Start

 *Look at this section only if you have no time.* Otherwise [jump to the next chapter](#0) for a more comprehensive guide.
 This chapter is literally the _how_ without the _why_.